jerryz920/SAFE-latte/safe-apps/examples/links-example.md

 The logic engine approves compliance only if an applicable governing policy states a set of requirements, and the authenticated logic statements in the context meet those requirements according to some valid chain of logical reasoning---a proof.
 In this case, the query fails because the logic engine cannot prove that it succeeds from the certified logic in the context.

-SAFE is a powerful environment, but a key remaining challenge is to provide better tools for developers and (to a lesser extent) for users to understand why a query fails and how to obtain the credentials to enable access.
-A failing query suggests that either the statements required to proof it were never issued, or they exist somewhere but are missing from the context, or they are invalid in some way.
+A query fails either because the statements required to prove it were never issued, or they exist somewhere but are missing from the context, or they are invalid in some way.
+In this case the linking structure incorporates all logic statements needed by any step in the proof, and those statements are valid and issued within certificates that are valid.
+If a query fails, it may be difficult to determine why.
+A key remaining challenge for SAFE is to provide better tools for developers and (to a lesser extent) for users to understand why a query fails and how to obtain the credentials to enable access.

 This example demonstrates that policy rules are principal-specific, and no principal can unilaterally issue policy rules on another principal's behalf.
+A governance policy (e.g., for a common name space) requires acceptance of all parties governed by the policy.
+We see how to do that below.

-However, logical policies are transportable among principals: it is easy for a principal to apply the policy of another principal on that principal's behalf.
+But first, we illustrate that logical policies are transportable among principals: it is easy for a principal to apply the policy of another principal on that principal's behalf.
 This property of policy mobility enables more powerful forms of delegation.
 Various example SAFE applications depend on it.

-To demonstrate mobile policy rules, another variant of queryTrustedName takes another "believer" PrincipalID as an argument, and asks whether the believer believes the trustedName, according to the believer's known policy rules.
+To demonstrate mobile policy, the variant `queryNameTrustedByPrincipal` takes another PrincipalID (the believer) as an argument, and asks whether the believer believes the trustedName, according to the believer's known policy rules.

 ```
 ?Self:=$A.
-queryTrustedName("a2", $B, $AT2, $BPT)?
+queryNameTrustedByPrincipal("a2", $B, $AT2, $BPT)?
 ```

 This query is satisfied because the context includes Bob's policy rules, and the logic engine can prove the query goal from those rules and the assertions in the context, in the same way as for Bob's query above.
 The corresponding guard query for this variant of queryTrustedName is slightly different: